-Here are the all around best balance bikes currently on the market.1.
+Here are the all-around best balance bikes currently on the market.1.
 Early Rider Balance Bike

-Easy grip handles, light weight (11 pounds), a 125 pound weight capacity, pneumatic tires with notched fork ends round out this balance bike nicely.
+Easy-grip handles, lightweight (11 pounds), a 125-pound weight capacity, pneumatic tires with notched fork ends round out this balance bike nicely.
 And don’t forget those flame decals and embroidered faux leather seat.
 That increases the speed of this bike by at least 200%.2.
 Radio Flyer Glide N Go Balance Bike

-Radio Flyer suggests their balance bike for ages 2.5 to 5 years and it is our top pick for best bike for 3-year-olds.3.
+Radio Flyer suggests their balance bike for ages 2.5 to 5 years and it is our top pick for the best bike for 3-year-olds.3.
 Joovy Bicycoo Balance Bike

 The Joovy Bicycoo comes in a white/red or black/grey color option.
-It is one the top rated balance bikes currently and is certainly one of the best toddler bikes out there.
+It is one of the top-rated balance bikes currently and is certainly one of the best toddler bikes out there.
 The aluminum frame is lightweight (bike is total 8.75 pounds) and well-built.
 The minimum recommended age for this balance bike is 18 months.

 Relative to steel and wood, it is much lighter and easier for a younger kid to manage.
-The extra wide 2.25 inch tires are perfect for learning and help give the child confidence when first setting out.
-These tires are pneumatic which provide plenty of suspension and a smooth ride.
+The extra-wide 2.25-inch tires are perfect for learning and help give the child confidence when first setting out.
+These tires are pneumatic which provides plenty of suspension and a smooth ride.

 A rear brake operated by hand, adjustable seat, and sleek design contribute to why the Bicycoo won design awards at Europe’s largest cycling tradeshow.
-We like that this bike has a hand operated brake, which helps children get used operating hand brakes in adult bicycles.
+We like that this bike has a hand-operated brake, which helps children get used to operating hand brakes in adult bicycles.
 Once they find their balance, they will be ready for anything.4.
 Critical Cycles Cub Balance Bike for Kids

 The Cub balance bike fits children from 20 months to 5 years old.
 Its foot-to-floor frame design is easy for children to get the hang of, they simply put their feet down when they want to stop.
 This balance bike is CPSC (Consumer Product Safety Commission) compliant, easy to use, adjustable seat and handlebars.
-Indeed, Critical Cycles checked most the boxes with this one.5.
+Indeed, Critical Cycles checked most of the boxes with this one.5.
 Prince Lionheart Balance Bike

-The Prince Lionheart Blance Bike is an award winning bike with a retro look.
-A beautiful birch wood frame with a clear finish and real rubber tires appeal to little boys tastes.
-The air filled 12 inch rubber tires makes it easy for the child to step, steer, and glide along.
+The Prince Lionheart Balance Bike is an award-winning bike with a retro look.
+A beautiful birch wood frame with a clear finish and real rubber tires appeal to little boys’ tastes.
+The air-filled 12-inch rubber tires makes it easy for the child to step, steer, and glide along.